mukund-raman/serverless-benchmarks/README.md

 ```

 It will create a virtual environment in `python-venv`, and install necessary Python
 dependencies and third-party dependencies.
-To use SeBS, you must first active the new Python
+To use SeBS, you must first activate the new Python
 virtual environment:

 ```